kmacosta2/Medical-Diagnosis-via-SEMMA-Framework/README.md

 # Diabetes Risk Prediction: via SEMMA Stats Framework
-# A Spontaneous Exploration with Regularized Logistic Regression
+A exploration with Regularized Logistic Regression

 This repository documents a project where I explore statistical machine learning concepts, focusing on binary classification using regularized logistic regression.
 The project serves as means of gaining experience with the SEMMA (Sample-Explore-Modify-Model-Assess) methodology in a real-world dataset.